GetScatter/scatter-js/README.md

 | EOSIO | PocketEOS |

 ## Plugin Supported Wallets
-These wallets have their un non-standardized APIs and require a plugin to support.
+These wallets have their own non-standardized APIs and require a plugin to support.
 ScatterJS will mutate standardized requests for you into their required formats.

 | blockchain | wallet | plugin |